eBay/tsv-utils/docs/ToolReference.md

 ## tsv-uniq reference

-`tsv-uniq` identifies equivalent lines in tab-separated value files.
+`tsv-uniq` identifies equivalent lines in files or standard input.
 Input is read line by line, recording a key based on one or more of the fields.
 Two lines are equivalent if they have the same key.
-When operating in the default 'uniq' mode, the first time a key is seen the line is written to standard output, but subsequent lines are discarded.
+When operating in the default 'uniq' mode, the first time a key is seen the line is written to standard output.
+Subsequent lines having the key are discarded.
 This is similar to the Unix `uniq` program, but based on individual fields and without requiring sorted data.

-The alternate to 'uniq' mode is 'equiv-class' identification.
-In this mode, all lines are written to standard output, but with a new field added marking equivalent entries with an ID.
+The alternate to 'uniq' mode is 'equivalence class identification'.
+In this mode, all lines are written to standard output, but with a new field appended marking equivalent entries with an ID.
 The ID is simply a one-upped counter.

+'Number' mode is similar to 'equivalence class identification'.
+In this mode, line numbers are appended to each line, with separate line numbers for each key.

 `tsv-uniq` can be run without specifying a key field.
 In this case the whole line is used as a key, same as the Unix `uniq` program.
 As with `uniq`, this works on any line-oriented text file, not just TSV files.
 As there is no need to sort the data, `tsv-uniq` is generally [quite a bit faster](TipsAndTricks.md#a-faster-way-to-unique-a-file) and preserves input order in the process.